ReubenStr0bel/Wordlet/README.md

 #### Forking

-By forking the GitHub Repository, you make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original owner's repository.
+By forking the GitHub Repository, you make a copy of the original repository on your GitHub account to view and/or make changes without affecting the original owner's repository.
 You can fork this repository by using the following steps:

 1. Log in to GitHub and locate the [GitHub Repository](https://www.github.com/ReubenStr0bel/Wordlet).
 2. At the top of the Repository, just below the "Settings" button on the menu, locate and click the "Fork" Button.